Gabardone/MiniRex/README.md

 - Progressive Tasks

 ## Release History
+* 1.0.5 (20190417): Fix to SimpleBroadcaster (couldn't be initialized from outside the library).
+Added several missing unit tests.
 * 1.0.4 (20190415): Support for CocoaPods
 * 1.0.3 (20190411): Fixes for URL data task cancelation flow.
 * 1.0.2 (20190411): Fixes for Task and added URL data Task (for your take home interview software project needs)